-105. 78 buildings and structures in the Plan Area have statutory protection as Scheduled Monuments or through Listing at Grade II\ or II (Figure 16).
+101. 78 buildings and structures in the Plan Area have statutory protection as Scheduled Monuments or through Listing at Grade II or II (Figure 16).
 The Neighbourhood Plan lists them for reference, and to note that new development will be required to take into account their settings as defined, on a case by case basis, by Historic England.
 Their location within, or close to, sites designated or noted for protection in the Plan's Policies and Community Actions has been noted in the inventory as part of these sites' evidence of significance.
-For full list see Supporting Information.
+For full descriptions of local heritage assets see Appendix 8.
 Figure 16: Scheduled Monument and Listed Buildings: protection of their settings Historic England mapping via DEFRA Magic, image enhanced for this Plan